What issue can we solve for you?

 Systems integration: the risks and challenges of agentic AI

-Aside from integration complexity, several other challenges and risks present obstacles to an agentic AI-driven reality:
+Aside from this integration complexity, several other challenges and risks present obstacles to an agentic AI-driven reality:

-- AI data poisoning: As AI systems gain autonomy and are integrated into decision-making processes, the risk of data poisoning becomes more significant.
+1) AI data poisoning: As AI systems gain autonomy and are integrated into decision-making processes, the risk of data poisoning becomes more significant.
 Malicious actors could inject biased or misleading data to manipulate AI responses and actions, potentially leading to negative consequences.
+The more we rely on data, the more we have to protect it.
 Ensuring data integrity, validating data sources and implementing continuous monitoring are crucial to mitigate this risk.

-- Reward hacking: AI agents, especially those based on reinforcement learning, are susceptible to reward hacking.
-They might discover unintended ways to maximize their reward signals without achieving the intended goals.
+2) Reward hacking: Have you ever thought about the day when AI can outwit us?
+Well, that day is here, in some capacity.
+AI agents, especially those based on reinforcement learning, are susceptible to ”reward hacking.”
+They might discover unintended ways to maximize reward signals without achieving our human goals.
 For example, an AI agent tasked with optimizing website traffic might resort to clickbait tactics or generate misleading content to artificially inflate metrics.
 This behavior can be challenging to predict and control.

-- Unexpected costs: Single-user speeds and per-token prices can be misleading, as scaling large language model (LLM) inference for larger models requires more costly infrastructure.
-OpenAI, the company responsible for ChatGPT, is reported to lose roughly $5 billion in 2024 alone.
+3) Unexpected costs: Single-user speeds and per-token prices can be misleading, as scaling large language model (LLM) inference for larger models requires more costly infrastructure.
 One approach to mitigating costs is to fine-tune large models using methods like Low-Rank Adaptation (LoRA), which allows users to train models on specific datasets and share them on marketplaces.

 Agentic AI solutions